Safen2614/sep11-freedom-project/README.md

 by Safe Nasher

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about making something out of javascript.
+The purpose of this blog is to show my progress in making my project.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making a platformer game where one of us is the main character and one of us is the enemy.
+This blog will walk through my process of independently studying kaboom in order to make my platformer game.

 ## Links